jumpinjackie/forge-e33-mod/design/RED.md

 Creature - Human Expeditioner Soldier
 Mutiny! - Whenever an Expeditioner creature you control dies, target opponent gains control of this creature.
 When this creature dies, create a Chroma token.
+---
+It's a gutting realization, what has to be done.
+The mission is too important.
+The team is too important.
+We can't just throw our lives away for nothing.
+I hate that it came to this, but he broke our trust.
+- Vincent, Expedition 48

 3/3
 ```